Carglglz/asyncmd/docs/aioctl.md

 - `"running"`: The task is currently running.
 Indicated visually with a green dot
 - `"stopped"`: The task has been (cancelled) stopped.
 Indicated visually with a yellow dot
 - `"done"`: The task has completed successfully.
 Indicated visually with a dot (font color)
-- `"error"`: The task has raised an exception.Indicated visually with a red dot
+- `"error"`: The task has raised an exception.
+Indicated visually with a red dot
-- `"scheduled"`: The task is scheduled to run in the future.Indicated visually with a blue dot
+- `"scheduled"`: The task is scheduled to run in the future.
+Indicated visually with a blue dot
 - `"scheduled - done"`: The task completed successfully and will run again in the future.
 Indicated visually with a blue dot

 It also displays tasks state timestamps, and result if any.
-If debug mode is enabled, displays args and kwargs too.
+If debug mode is enabled, displays `args`  and `kwargs` too.
 If `aioctl` log is set it also shows the log entries with the name of the task (.i.e `cat | grep`).
 If the task is scheduled, it shows the schedule (last time, next time, in seconds and formatted time tuple)